Legandy/PlaylistConverter/ReadMe.md

 - Ensures compatibility with apps that expect relative paths

 > 💡 You don’t need to use MusicBee or Poweramp — they’re just examples.
-> For syncing the (new) playlists with relative paths I use ResilioSync but SyncThing should work too

 Different Music players i tried:
 Windows:
-> MediaMonkey -> stores internal playlists in a Database -> can't be overridden via new file
+- MediaMonkey -> stores internal playlists in a Database -> can't be overridden via new file
-> AIMP -> stores playlist as a file but as a .aimppl4 -> conversion possible but not implemented
+- AIMP -> stores playlist as a file but as a .aimppl4 -> conversion possible but not implemented
-> MusicBee -> stores playlist in a m3u file -> easily overridden -> Winner
+- MusicBee -> stores playlist in a m3u file -> easily overridden -> Winner

 Android:
-> Poweramp -> imports playlist automatically and writes new entries into the m3u files
+- Poweramp -> imports playlist automatically and writes new entries into the m3u files
 ---

+Syncing across devices:
+- For syncing the playlists with relative paths I use ResilioSync but SyncThing should work too

 📁 Folder Structure (Fully Customizable)
 Playlists/                  # Example base folder (user-defined)